About Us Awards/Media To Seek Admission Frequently Asked Questions To Hire Us Contact

 Mimi Silbert

 Delancey Street’s home on the San Francisco waterfront, the Embarcadero Triangle, is the culmination of the Delancey creed of self-help.
-Silbert was the developer and Delancey its own contractor as they built this almost 400,000 square foot mixed-use development for their home.
-With union support, they trained over 300 formerly unemployable people in the building trades, and built a complex that holds up to 500 residents and a vast array of retail, educational, and recreational facilities which Pulitzer prize winning architectural critic Allan Temko called “a masterpiece of social design”.
-The complex, which has won numerous awards, is the largest self-managed, self-built self-help complex in the country.
-There, Delancey runs its national moving company, catering, a screening room considered one of the finest in San Francisco, the highly regarded Delancey Street Restaurant, and a gem of a Coffee House-Bookstore-Art Gallery called Crossroads Café.
+Silbert was the developer and Delancey its own contractor as they built this 360,000 square foot mixed-use development for their home.
+With union support, they trained over 300 formerly unemployable people in the building trades, and built a complex that holds up to 500 residents, and a vast array of retail, educational, and recreational facilities which Pulitzer Prize winning architectural critic Allan Temko called “a masterpiece of social design”.
+The complex, which has won numerous awards, is the largest self-managed, self-built, self-help complex in the country.
+There, Delancey runs its national moving company, catering, a screening room considered one of the finest in San Francisco, the highly regarded Delancey Street Restaurant, and a bookstore-art gallery-coffeehouse called Crossroads Café, among 15 other ventures.

-Silbert holds a bachelors degree in English from the University of Massachusetts (1963) and Masters (1965) and Doctoral Degrees (1968) in Counseling Psychology and Criminology from the University of California at Berkeley, from whom she was awarded UC Berkeley’s Prestigious Alumni of the Year award (1991), along with being named one of 100 Berkeley Fellows (2003), an Honorific Society.
-Mostly though, Mimi Silbert has lived with and cast her lot with society’s “outcasts” to prove her belief that with struggle, courage, and discipline, together they can be “winners” and transform impossible dreams into reality by pooling their resources, supporting one another, and living lives of purpose and integrity.
+Silbert holds a Bachelor’s degree in English from the University of Massachusetts (1963), and Masters (1965) and Doctorate Degrees (1968) in Counseling Psychology and Criminology from the University of California at Berkeley, has two children and five grandchildren of her own, along with thousands of her Delancey Street "children" (considered by others to be society's "losers") with whom she has cast her lot to prove her belief that with struggle, courage and discipline, together they can be "winners" and transform impossible dreams into reality by pooling their resources, supporting one another, and living lives of purpose and integrity.

 Click here to view Dr. Mimi Halper Silbert's complete resume (PDF Document)